 I’m typing the end to all of this now.
 An hour has passed since I finished the final log.
 The Sender, surprisingly, hasn’t contacted me.
 Not that I mind, I don’t want to ever hear from his sorry face again, or read any of this ever again for that matter.
 This was too much.
 I’m only here by the grace of God and luck.
 And while I still don’t have everything figured out, I’ve learned enough.

 And I know that what I’m about to say next isn’t anything new, but it now carries a lot more weight than what it originally had.

 “Be careful what you wish for, you just might get it.”

-Don’t ask for things you’re not sure about, and make absolutely sure you don’t do like me.
+Don’t ask for things you’re not sure about and make absolutely certain you don’t do like me.

 Now, I don’t know if you have read this far or just skipped all my logs to see the ending.

 If you skipped, consider yourself lucky.